withmono/connect-flutter/README.md

 ```

 #### Step 2: Initiate your SDK with re-authorisation config option
-Pass the customer's Account ID to your config option in your installed SDK.
+With step one out of the way, pass the customer's Account ID to your config option in your installed SDK.
 Implementation example provided below for the Flutter SDK

 ```dart
 final config = ConnectConfiguration(